Hotmoka/hotmoka/tutorial/Takamaka.md

 whose bytecode is inside `family-0.0.1-SNAPSHOT.jar`, that is now installed in blockchain at the transaction reference `family`.
 We could do that by letting the gamete pay for the creation of a `Person`.
-However, we will follow a longer path, that corresponds to the reality in blockchain, where who starts the blockchain is the only one who has access to the gamete and uses it to fund other accounts, that are in control of users to run transactions or fund other accounts further.
+However, we will follow a longer procedure, that corresponds to the reality in blockchain, where who starts the blockchain is the only one who has access to the gamete and uses it to fund other accounts, that are in control of users to run transactions or fund other accounts in turn.

-Let us show how a new account can be created and funded by the gamete.
+Hence, let us show how a new account can be created and funded by the gamete.
 In the next section, we will later use that account to create a `Person`.

 Modify the `main()` method of the previous section with the addition